What is Novice Range Drink Driving / PCA?

 You may attract a charge of Novice Range PCA if you are legally supposed to have a zero blood alcohol content, and you blow up to 0.02 in a breath test.
 The zero limit applies to drivers who hold a learner licence or a provisional P1 or P2 licence.

-What are the penalties for Novice Range PCA?
+What are the penalties for Novice Range PCA in NSW?

 If you are found guilty of Novice Range PCA, a criminal conviction may be recorded against you, which can affect your ability to travel and work in certain occupations.
 However, in some circumstances, you may be able to avoid a conviction if you successfully argue for leniency under section 10.